 - Jill Russell, Assistant to the Senior Vice Chancellor, Committee Co-Facilitator

-- Paul Barnes, Assistant Dean, College of Education
+- Paul Barnes, Associate Dean, College of Education

 - Melissa Berke, Assistant Dean, College of Communication, Fine Arts, and Media

 - Bret Blackman, Chief Information Officer, Information Services